 20. KL City Gallery

 KL City Gallery is a museum and tourist information center.
-There you can get free maps and free brochures about all the regions of Malaysia (you can get them for free online as well).
+There you can get free Kuala Lumpur tourist map and free brochures about all the regions of Malaysia (you can get them for free online as well).
 As well as all the necessary information about traveling in Malaysia.

-There is a big sing “I LOVE KL” in front of the building.
+There is a big sign “I LOVE KL” in front of the building.

 21. The Islamic Arts Museum